forelock7/htmlcss-main/README.md

 -   Typed Child-Indexed Pseudo-classes (and Debugging a Problem) - :nth-of-type there is a key difference between :nth-child and :nth-of-type.
 The :nth-child pseudo-class selects elements based on their position among all children of their parent, regardless of type, while :nth-of-type selects elements based on their position among siblings of the same type.

     -   :nth-child - all children
     -   :nth-of-type - only children with particular type(tag)
     <aside> can't be inside <p>, if you put it, browser can change DOM regarding rules - move <aside> from <p>

+-   User Action Pseudo-classes.
+Locations pseudo-classes:
+    -   a:visited { color: red;} - color visited link to red color